pnts/methodandmatter/source/writing/essays/presence.html.md

 Strong presence has an impact on what we say, how we say it, and how we impact others.
 I share all of these skills and competencies as a way to illustrate that entire professional bodies of practice dedicated to change and transformation take the capacity for presence very seriously.
 It is not woo woo at all.

-In [_Simplifying Coaching_](https://bookshop.org/p/books/simplifying-coaching-how-to-have-more-transformational-conversations-by-doing-less-claire-pedrick/15769790?ean=9780335249077), Claire Pedrick reports that, "Marianne Woerkom interviewed managers who were coaches in the same organisation.
-The thinkers 'attributed the effectiveness of their coaching to a large part to the relationship they had with their coach.
-Receiving unconditional acceptance and respect from the coach was not only a facilitative condition, but also directly responsible for change'."
+In [_Simplifying Coaching_](https://bookshop.org/p/books/simplifying-coaching-how-to-have-more-transformational-conversations-by-doing-less-claire-pedrick/15769790?ean=9780335249077), Claire Pedrick reports that, “Marianne Woerkom interviewed managers who were coaches in the same organisation.
+The thinkers ‘attributed the effectiveness of their coaching to a large part to the relationship they had with their coach.
+Receiving unconditional acceptance and respect from the coach was not only a facilitative condition, but also directly responsible for change.’”

 _Presence facilitates change._ And through presence we can inhabit a state of unconditional acceptance and respect.
 An important nuance here&mdash;acceptance is about acknowledging the exact place someone is before supporting any kind of change.
-As Carl Rogers said, "The curious paradox is that when I accept myself just as I am, then I can change."
+As Carl Rogers said, “The curious paradox is that when I accept myself just as I am, then I can change.”
 When your presence as a coach invites this level acceptance in one of your direct reports, they can see themselves more clearly and mobilize the energy required for true and lasting change.
 I [wrote an article about this](https://methodandmatter.com/writing/guides/building-a-relationship-with-change/) if you are curious to go deeper on the paradoxical theory of change:

 ### Cultivating Presence
 > "Cultivating presence requires a commitment to lifelong learning and development." - Mary Ann Rainey Tolbert and Jonno Hanafin